Design & Access Statements

 Although not a requirement of the Circular, it may be appropriate to include information about circulation within the building in order to promote inclusive development in line with development plan policies.
 This is important for commercial development where access points for ambulances and fire engines are an important issue.

 The design solution is the conclusion to the site analysis and the design process.
 The Statement should show how the solution has been arrived at.
 It should answer the following points:

-Does the statement explain and justify the proposed development?
+Does the statement explain and justify the proposed development to the Planning Department?

-Does the layout promote good access into and through the site?
+Does the proposed layout promote good access into and through the site?

 Do the design and materials of the proposed building and landscaping complement the local character and respond positively to the local context?